celestiaorg/docs/docs/nodes/blobstream-intro.md

 Blobstream uses data availability attestations, which are Merkle roots of the batched L2 data, to confirm that the necessary data is present on Celestia.
-The L2 contract on Ethereum doesn't directly check with Blobstream, but relies on the data availability guarantee provided by Blobstream.
-In contrast, a DAC would rely on attestations or confirmations from its permissioned members.
+The L2 contract on Ethereum can check directly with Blobstream if the data is published on Celestia.
+Similarly, a DAC would rely on attestations or confirmations from its permissioned members.

 ### Flexibility and scalability